 6 at 33rd St.

 Built originally in 1899 as a civic club for Italians, the four-story Beaux-Arts landmark changed cultural alliances in 1946 when it began serving Estonian refugees.
 Since then, the Estonian House has evolved into a full-service community center, albeit one that's housed in a mansion.
-Up the ornately carved wooden staircase is the Great Hall, where formal dinners for visiting dignitaries, film screenings, and weekend language and history classes for children are held amid gray-and-white-striped paneling and diamond chandeliers.
+Up the ornately carved wooden staircase is the Great Hall, where formal dinners for visiting dignitaries, film screenings, and language classes are held amid gray-and-white-striped paneling and diamond chandeliers.
 Downstairs, a clubhouse café and bar serves traditional Estonian meat-and-potato dishes as well as native liquors.
 While some events, such as flea markets, are open to the public, the majority are restricted to members of the Estonian Educational Society.